gmuth/document-format-supported/README.md

 - or fork this repo, add the `.res` file and create a pull request.

 [Attributes are normalized](https://github.com/gmuth/document-format-supported/blob/main/src/main/java/de/gmuth/ipp/AttributesNormalizer.java)
-by hardcoding private and volatile attributes.
+by hardcoding private or volatile attribute values.